pyhys/minimalmodbus/README.txt

 MinimalModbus is an easy-to-use Python module for talking to instruments (slaves) from a computer (master) using the Modbus protocol, and is intended to be running on the master.
 Example code includes drivers for Eurotherm and Omega process controllers.
-The only dependence is the pySerial module.
+The only dependence is the pySerial module (also pure Python).

 This software supports the 'Modbus RTU' serial communication version of the protocol, and is intended for use on Linux, OS X and Windows platforms.
 It is open source, and has the Apache License, Version 2.0.
-Tested with Python2.6, Python2.7 and Python3.2.
+Tested with Python2.7 and Python3.2.

 Home page